Benefits of membership

 MPS is not an insurance company.
 All the benefits of membership of MPS are discretionary as set out in the Memorandum and Articles of Association.

-You have the right to request assistance with any action, proceeding, claim or demand arising from your professional practice including:
+You can request assistance with any action, proceeding, claim or demand arising from your professional practice including:

-When we take on a claim, we can manage it from first notification to conclusion, and can take care of all the legal costs and compensation payments for members.
+Worldwide, this represents about 20% of our caseload, but accounts for the largest proportion of annual expenditure.
+When we take on a claim, we can manage it from first notification to conclusion, and can take care of all the legal costs and compensation payments.

 We can provide advice and legal representation for regulatory council inquiries arising from health, performance, and professional conduct.
-We can help you from the outset, whether it be drafting a letter in response to a GMC inquiry or providing world-class legal representation at a full hearing.
+We can help you from the outset, whether it be drafting a letter in response to a Medical Council complaint or providing high-calibre legal representation at a full hearing.

 We can provide advice and representation if you face allegations arising from the provision of clinical care to patients, concerning your professional conduct, competence and performance, or in relation to health problems that are having a significant effect on your clinical performance.

-We can help you prepare a report for the coroner (or procurator fiscal in Scotland) and advise you on how to conduct yourself at the inquest or Fatal Accident Inquiry.
+We can help you prepare a report for the coroner and advise you on how to conduct yourself at the inquest.
 If necessary, we can arrange for legal representation on your behalf.

 We can help if you become the subject of criminal investigations that arise directly from your provision of clinical care to patients.
 This includes investigation or prosecution for gross negligence manslaughter.
 We can also help if you face an allegation of indecent or sexual assault – if that arises from your bona fide clinical practice.
 It is unlikely that we would assist where the allegations arise from personal conduct.